drvinceknight/drvinceknight.github.com/src/posts/2026-03-29-CUK-open-day.md

-The next morning I was up early, enjoyed the gym's treadmill for a run, and had a small breakfast (I have a dietary requirement that makes eating in Kazakhstan somewhat challenging, though the CUK team do an make huge efforts to make sure I am fed!).
+The next morning I was up early, enjoyed the gym's treadmill for a run, and had a small breakfast (I have a dietary requirement that makes eating in Kazakhstan somewhat challenging, though the CUK team do make huge efforts to make sure I am fed!).

 We headed to the open day.
 I gave a couple of talks to prospective students, but